Artificial Jewellery Exports Dip 56pc To 0.492 Mln - UrduPoint

 Artificial Jewellery Exports Dip 56pc To 0.492 Mln

-ISLAMABAD (UrduPoint / Pakistan Point News - 9th Oct, 2019 ) :The exports of artificial Jewellery from the country witnessed decrease of 56.11 percent during the first two months of thcurrent financial year (2019-20) as compared to the corresponding period of last year.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Oct, 2019 ) :The exports of artificial Jewellery from the country witnessed decrease of 56.11 percent during the first two months of the current financial year (2019-20) as compared to the corresponding period of last year.

 The artificial Jewellery exports from the country during July-August (2019-20) were recorded at $0.492 million against the exports of $1.121 million during July-August (2018-19), showing negative growth of 56.11 percent, according to the data of Pakistan Bureau of Statistics (PBS).